 Register of Amendments Ver No Page no Date Description of amendments Prepared by Approved by DRAFT 0 All 18 April 2013 Consultation Draft - internal John leroklis Trevor Ballantyne DRAFT 1 All 13 May 2013 Consultation Draft - external John leroklis Trevor Ballantyne 1 All 31 July 2013 External stakeholder consultation comments incorporated John leroklis Trevor Ballantyne 2 All 3 Sept 2013 DPIE comments incorporated John leroklis Trevor Ballantyne 3 8 12 Sept 2013 Section 1.3.1 rewritten and updated, all page numbers changed John leroklis Trevor Ballantyne 4 All 04 May 2018 Full review of the OEMP Linthoingambi Ningthoujam Blair Moses 15 Feb 2019 Amended Bayside City Council to Bayside Council.
-Jennifer DPIE approved 19-02-2019 Amended DP&I to DPIE.
-Stevenson Included references to Tables 19 and 20 in text for Sections 7.3 Noise Management.
-5 10, 28, 18 Dec 2019 Review of OEMP to update: Jennifer Dozie Egeonu 57, 59, 64 75, 76 - the Incident Reporting process to replace paper- based forms with online Incident Reporting software.
-Stevenson the update of Incident Classification definitions; clarify the process for the land-based supply of hydrocarbons to vessels. the correction regarding stormwater testing and clean out requirements minor corrections to descriptions and Pollu-Plug training requirements
+Jennifer Stevenson DPIE approved 19-02-2019 Amended DP&I to DPIE.
+Included references to Tables 19 and 20 in text for Sections 7.3 Noise Management.
+5 10, 28, 18 Dec 2019 Review of OEMP to update: Jennifer Dozie Egeonu 57, 59, 64 75, 76 - the Incident Reporting process to replace paper-based forms with online Incident Reporting software.
+Stevenson - the update of Incident Classification definitions; - clarify the process for the land-based supply of hydrocarbons to vessels. the correction regarding stormwater testing and clean out requirements - minor corrections to descriptions and Pollu-Plug training requirements

-Lindate of OEMD to reflect 25 August 2020 - Update of OEMP to reflect MOD17 of DA-494-11-2003i approved on 19-09-2019 Changes to role titles and contact details of managers. - Update to remove references of the sandpiles from OEMP following the disposal of sand pile materials in early 2020. - Update to DG Cargo descriptions in alignment with the Dangerous Goods Management Guidelines for Ports in NSW, dated 27 June 2020
+25 August 2020 - Update of OEMP to reflect MOD17 of DA-494-11-2003i approved on 19-09-2019 - Changes to role titles and contact details of managers. - Update to remove references of the sandpiles from OEMP following the disposal of sand pile materials in early 2020. - Update to DG Cargo descriptions in alignment with the Dangerous Goods Management Guidelines for Ports in NSW, dated 27 June 2020 6 11, 12, 29, 70 22 August 2023 - Update to referenced Environmental Policy Gabrielle Pei Tiatia Jennifer Stevenson - Update to Pollu-plug training list - Update actions to be taken in the event of a stormwater KPI exceedance